Mokoto-K/une-ai-competition/readme.md

 - Bitcoin trades 24/7 so for a competition where I have no idea when someone may run the program, I need it to be able to produce results.
-Normal markets have open and close times as well as are only open monday to friday.
-I'm only using bitcoin for simplicities sake as a proof of concept, pulling this idea off at scale would be a very expensive task requiring access to many different assets and platforms which often require strict barriers of to entry.
+Normal markets have open and close times as well as mostly only open monday to friday.
+I'm only using bitcoin for simplicities sake as a proof of concept, pulling this idea off at scale would be a very expensive task requiring access to many different assets and platforms which often require strict barriers of entry and with market data fetching high prices.
 - Bybit is a simple exchange that can do everything I need for this project, they store all historical data (for the last 1000 time periods of your choice) it's free to start an account and use the data, no barrier to entry and a fully functional api to build products off.
 These arn't commonly free things in the world of finance.
+Bybit also has a testnet with a fully intergrated api (even though it does have its flaws)
 - These are the main reasons why i've chosen to scale down my original idea and use just this one asset and this one exchange for the project.

 ## Known problems

 - The entire project, it's one giant problem that weighs me down at night...
 - There is a market security mechanism on bybits end which stops market orders for executing